 5. Russian Service Style

-This is a very elaborate service and may also be termed as a Sideboard service.
-In this style large joints, roast poultry, whole fish, and so on.
+Russian service is a very elaborate service and may also be termed a Sideboard service.
+In this style, large joints, roast poultry, whole fish, and so on.

-That has elaborate garnish are neatly arranged on a platter presented to the host, taken back to the sideboard, carved, portioned, and served to the guests with service spoon and fork.
+In this service, elaborate garnish is neatly arranged on a platter presented to the host, taken back to the sideboard, carved, portioned, and served to the guests with a service spoon and fork.

 6. Gueridon Service Style

-This Gueridon service is also named Trolley service.
+This Gueridon service is also named the Trolley Service.
 In this style of service, dishes are prepared, carved, dressed, or flambéed on a trolley in front of the guests and served with a service spoon and fork.
 It is a very effective tool for merchandising.

 7. Tray Service Style

-In this food and beverage service style type, the dishes ordered by guests are neatly portioned and arranged on a tray with necessary cutlery and taken to their rooms/beds/seats by waiters.
+Tray service is a type of food service operation where dishes are ordered by guests, neatly portioned and arranged on a tray with necessary cutlery, and taken to their rooms, beds, or seats by waiters.

-This is the simplest form of service method where members of service staff do not serve guests.
-Customers help themselves with the dishes they would like to consume.
+This is the simplest form of service, where members of the service staff do not serve guests.
+Customers help themselves to the dishes they would like to consume.